Domestic Violence Lawyer

 within your household or with whom you have intimate relations.

-Cases of family abuse can be tried in court as civil or criminal matters,
+Cases of family abuse can be tried in court as civil or

-party is seeking a protective order demanding that another individual
+a party is seeking a protective order demanding that another individual

 cease his or her actions.
 Criminal family abuse cases are when domestic